What Is Tax Base?

-Tax base refers to the total income (including salary, income from investments, asset etc) that can be taxed by a taxing authority and is thus used to calculate tax liabilities owed by the individual or the corporation.
+Tax base refers to the total income (including salary, income from investments, assets, etc.) that can be taxed by a taxing authority and is thus used to calculate tax liabilities owed by the individual or the corporation.
 It serves as a total base on which the tax can be charged.

-The tax liability is arrived at by multiplying the tax base into the tax rate.
-Therefore the tax base would thus be the tax liability divided by the tax rate.
+The tax liability is determined by multiplying the tax base by the tax rate.
+Therefore, it would thus be the tax liability divided by the tax rate.

 Let us now consider the tax liability assuming a tax rate of 10%.